-- Applicants evaluate water supply options, and submit an application for a Lake Michigan water allocation permit.
-The application form is available at: http://www.dnr.illinois.gov/WaterResources/Pages/LakeMichiganWaterAllocation. aspx - Northeastern Illinois has three primary water supply sources Lake Michigan, deep aquifer groundwater and shallow aquifer groundwater (and very limited other surface water supply).
-The administrative rules designate applicants who demonstrate that Lake Michigan water is the most cost effective water supply source as a high priority. - Evaluate water demands throughout the entire forecast period.
+- Applicants evaluate water supply options.
+Northeastern Illinois has three primary water supply sources - Lake Michigan, deep aquifer groundwater and shallow aquifer groundwater (and very limited other surface water supply).
+The administrative rules designate applicants who demonstrate that Lake Michigan water is the most cost-effective water supply source as a high priority. - Evaluate water demands throughout the entire forecast period.
 This can include the use of a regression equation that utilizes historical water use and three primary variables population, household size and employment.
 Applicants also develop their own water demand forecast.
 The forecast period currently extends out to the year 2030. - Hold formal allocation hearings for all applicants.
 This process is administrative in nature, and a formal record is established for all applicants.
-The IDNR/OWR's decision is based on the record. - Allocation permits are based on an annual average use for a given year, along with conditions/requirements that promote efficient use of the Lake Michigan water allocated.
+The IDNR/OWR's decision is based on the record. - Allocation permits are based on an annual average use for a given year, along with conditions/requirements that promote efficient use of the Lake Michigan water allocated. - This process includes provisions for adjustments in water allocations.
+For most public water supplies, the primary data (population and employment projections) used to develop long-term demand forecasts carries a high degree of

-- This process includes provisions for adjustments in water allocations.
-For most public water supplies, the primary data (population and employment projections) used to develop long-term demand forecasts carries a high degree of uncertainty.
+- uncertainty.
 The allocation program needs to be flexible to accommodate shifts in water demand as time goes on and conditions change. - All applicants must submit annual water use audit reports to monitor compliance with allocation limits and track compliance with the Department's standard on water loss.